So, like many of you, I used to suffer from insomnia.

 It's too important what we've got to do here.

-I said last night in my opening monologue, if you want a friend, I'll get you another dog in Washington.
+I said last night in my opening monologue: if you want a friend, I'll get you another dog in Washington.

-You're not gonna have friends there.
+You're not going to have friends there.

 End of sentence.

-I know my audience loves you, and uh keep fighting the good fight, keep us up to speed on everything that's going on there.
+I know my audience loves you, and keep fighting the good fight.

 You are our voice there, and we appreciate it.